 The program is meant to reduce the overall cost and frequency of sanitary sewer claims faced by members of the Trust, as well as to reduce the extent to which cities with good sanitary sewer operations and maintenance practices end up helping to pay for losses of cities with practices that aren’t so good.

 Members of the Property/Casualty program must meet four criteria to qualify.
-Members that do not meet the criteria have a minimum mandatory deductible of $1,000 for each sanitary sewer backup claim.
-That amount will increase to $2,500 for each sanitary sewer backup claim.
+Members that do not meet the criteria have a minimum mandatory deductible of $2,500 for each sanitary sewer backup claim.